klimbeta/klimbeta/docs/reference/ReferenceOverview.md

 ::: tip

-Use the Reference section to learn all the Beta Elements
+Use the Reference section to learn all the Beta Elements.

+The reference is section is useful even if you're not trying to compete.

 :::